-Companies are selected from within the Consumer Goods and Consumer Services (ICB Industry Codes 3000 and 5000 until June 2020 review included and ICB Industry Codes 40 and 45 starting with December 2020 review) in the iSTOXX China All Shares AM Index universe.
+Companies are selected from within the Consumer Goods and Consumer Services (Effective up until September 2020 review, ICB Industry Codes 3000 and 5000.
+Effective with September 2020 review, ICB Industry Codes 40 and 45.) in the iSTOXX China All Shares AM Index universe.
 Percentile ranks are assigned to the following ratios, where rank 0 is the worst and rank 1 the best.
 In the cases where the ratio is the same for two stocks the larger stock by free-float market capitalisation shall have the higher score.
-Only stocks with positive Shareholder's Equity, Total Assets and Net Cash Flow from Operating Activities and non-missing current Total Debt and Net Income data are eligible.
-Industrial stocks need to have a positive sum of Net Property, Plant and Equipment, Inventories and Accounts Receivables to be eligible.
+Only stocks with positive Shareholder's Equity, Total Assets and Net Cash Flow from Operating Activities and non-missing current Total Debt and Net Income data are eligi-ble.
+Industrial stocks need to have a positive sum of Net Property, Plant and Equipment, Invento-ries and Accounts Receivables to be eligible.